javastips/jstips/README.md

 * *LengthOf()* - Return the lenght of an element | take *array* | return *number*.
 * *withoutDuplicate()* - Return an array without duplicate number | *return an array* .
+* *beginAndEndOf()* - Return value at the begin and the end of the array passed in params

 ## Standard